Plusnet Broadband Review (Updated June 2026)

 Plusnet does not lay its own cables.
 Like BT, Sky and plenty of other mainstream providers, it sells services over the Openreach network.
 That is a plus, not a compromise, because Openreach still gives Plusnet broad UK coverage and a familiar install path.

-If your address can get Full Fibre, Plusnet now offers tiers from 36Mb up to 900Mb.
-If your area has not gone fully fibre yet, the standard Fibre package uses FTTC and delivers average speeds of up to 66Mb.
+If your address can get Full Fibre, Plusnet now offers the main FTTP tiers from 74Mb up to 900Mb.
+If your area has not gone fully fibre yet, the standard Fibre package uses part-fibre SoGEA technology and delivers average speeds of up to 66Mb.

 Hardware: The Hub Two